 I started my journey from Hinjewadi and took the Pirangut route, the route was easy to navigate thereafter.
 Initially, the roads were in a poor condition, but after crossing approx 10 km from the Hinjewadi town, the roads were excellent for a great road trip.

 If you are planning your trip to Lavasa, I would suggest, go on your own or rent a vehicle or avail some cab facility instead of relying on public transport options.
-As the public transport options to reach Lavasa are not so easy to get from any location in Pune and are not so very frequent and time-taking as well.
+As the public transport options to reach Lavasa are not so easy to get from any location in Pune or Mumbai and are not so very frequent and time-taking as well.

 Although there are no direct/indirect buses from Pune to Lavasa, trust me I searched for hours to check out public transportation options, but even MSRTC government buses also don’t ply nearby to Lavasa.